empowerID/empowernow_docs/docs/marketing/competitive.md

   - No native AuthZEN PDP gate, DPoP, or CAEP out of the box; security posture depends on assembly
   - Requires teams to curate observability, approvals, and governance patterns
 - Where we win:
-  - Opinionated enterprise guardrails (policy‑gated nodes, CAEP, OTEL) and unified BFF/Studios surface for safe execution at scale
+  - Opinionated enterprise guardrails (policy‑gated nodes, CAEP, OTEL) and unified ARIA Shield/Studios surface for safe execution at scale

 ---